Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun

-Being outdoors is what we do here, please dress for the weather!
-Other items to remember might include: extra socks/mitts (will you get wet or cold), sunglasses, sunscreen, a hat/toque, a water bottle, snacks, lunch, journal, a way to take photos or videos, containers to take home your left overs.
+- Other items to remember might include: extra socks/mitts (will you get wet or cold?), sunglasses, sunscreen, a hat/toque, a water bottle, snacks, lunch, journal, a way to take photos or videos.

-Tip from the locals: It is always very windy here!
+Tip from the locals: It is often very windy here!
 Even if it doesn't feel windy at school, prepare for MORE wind out here!
 It's a wide open space!

 Our kitchen has everything you will need: mugs, glasses, plates, cutlery, cooking and baking equipment, etc. Please do not bring disposable products.

-Please leave the space and the land as you found it.
+- Please leave the Centre and the land as you found it.
 You should allow your group 15-20 minutes at the end of your day for time for clean-up.
-Promote to your students our message: "The land takes care of us, and we take care of the land.
-We take care of ourselves and each other."
-Your contributions to the care of the facilities, tools, equipment, and land are sincerely appreciated.

-We share the site with Seven Oaks transportation and maintenance staff.
-Divisional busses are housed and serviced here.
-There are many vehicles coming and going through the day.
-WE REQUIRE YOU to walk with students across the parking lot and to reinforce road safety rules.
+We share the site with Seven Oaks transportation and maintenance departments.
+There are many vehicles coming and going.

 We encourage teachers to personally visit our site before your first field trip.
-Please contact us for a time to stop by, or attend our monthly fireside gatherings.
+Please contact us to arrange a personal or PD tour.
 Please see our Instagram page for up to date images of weekly activities, changes on the landscape, and to deepen your understanding opportunities.